amirvt/webrtc-online-classrooms/README.md

 The Licode WebRTC communications platform is basically a media server that acts as an MCU.
 While WebRTC is traditionally peer to peer, full-mesh communications are not scalable.
 Basically a presenter cannot upload multiple video and audio streams to more than a few peers simultaneously due to bandwidth constraints.
-So instead the presenter uploads video and audio to the Licode server once and the server which will (presumably) have a higher bandwidth can send the streams to the peers
+So instead the presenter uploads video and audio to the Licode server once and the server which will (presumably) have a higher bandwidth can send the streams to the peers.

 ##Features

 This project is still under  development.
 A working feature-complete prototype will be available by August 2016.